Summer Internships at the VSWS

 - YOU MUST BE OVER 18 YRS OLD TO HOLD AN INTERN POSITION WITH ABA

 How do I apply?

 Fill in an Internship Application and email it to us.
 Applicants must also send; a resume, a letter of recommendation, proof of health insurance and one reference.
 Alternatively call The American Bear Association office between the hours of 9:00am and 3:00pm CST, weekdays, at 218-757-0172.
-The application deadline runs until September 20th, 2016.
+We are currently accepting applications for the upcoming 2017 season.
+The application deadline for 2017 is April 15th, 2017.